7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Sydney Blocked Drain Plumbing offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining services.
+- Sydney Blocked Drain Plumbing offers unblocking blocked drains drainage clearing, CCTV drain inspection, and pipe relining.

-Seven household objects should not be flushed down the toilet.
+Here are seven household items that should not be flushed into the toilet.

 1. Baby wipes